Indian Hot Springs

 Indian Hot Springs, also known as Holladay Hot Springs and Eden Hot Springs, is a geothermal spring system located near Eden, Arizona in the former settlement of Indian Hot Springs, Arizona.
-The springs have also been referred to as "Jewel in the Desert" and Indian Hot Springs at Eden.

 History

 The hot springs were used by local Indigenous people before European and American settlers populated the area.
 During the late 1870s Ben Gardner developed the site into a commercial property.
 Gardner developed the springs by building soaking pools and a tent encampment that were used by soldiers from nearby Fort Thomas.
 Starting in 1885, the site became popular due to the recently constructed Gila Valley, Globe and Northern Railway which stopped in nearby Pima, Arizona.

 John Holladay and his son purchased the site from Gardener in 1888, and renamed the 200-acre property Holladay Hot Springs.
 The Holladays ran the bathhouse and also sold lime.
 In May, 1899, the property was sold to John and Andrew Alexander, two brothers who ran the Geronimo-Globe stagecoach and owned a store in Fort Thomas.
 The Alexander brothers renamed the property Indian Hot Springs, built 60 cottage-tents and a kitchen and dining hall.
 They advertised the resort for its "healing waters as a cure for rheumatism", and it became a popular tourist destination.

 The Graham Guardian newspaper reported in 1901 that the hot springs held "curative properties" that would be "known all over the civilized world".
 A three-story, 30-room hotel was built the Alexanders in 1903 to replace the tents and cabin-tents.
 In 1905 a swimming pool was constructed at the hot springs; it was the largest in Arizona at the time and measured 255 ft long by 70 ft feet wide.

 In 1914, the Arizona Record newspaper out of Globe, Arizona reported that the hot springs resort excelled "in efficiency [of] any of the foreign spas".
 That same year, Burton Frasher, a photographer from California set up a commercial photographic studio at the settlement, and created a series of images of the hot springs as well as many other scenic cultural and geological sites in the Southwest.